 Culture and values

 Values-driven organizations always are looking for ways to reinforce their culture, as it contributes to a strong employee experience and customer experience.
 During onboarding, new team members are learning and applying company values with VR training.
-In the headset, training times are significantly reduced, as the experience takes learners around a virtual store, simulating common interactions between team members and customers while highlighting each core value.
+In the headset, new hire training times are significantly reduced, as the experience takes learners around a virtual store, simulating common interactions between team members and customers while highlighting each core value.

 times more likely to recall all six Sprouts values